-The monetisation of RES and $\rm CO_2$ under this indicator has to be seen as supplementary information and must not be added to the SEW figure.
-Furthermore, following the methodology used for monetising the RES part of this indicator (which has to be defined within the TYNDP-specific Implementation Guidelines), the sum over the monetary part of RES and $\rm CO_2$ can exceed the total SEW delivered.
-This is because the assumptions behind evaluating the RES part are not included directly in the simulations calculating both the $\rm CO_2$ emissions and the SEW.
-The RES impact is calculated as ex-post information.
-The fact that power dispatch changes also from the reference case to the TOOT or PINT case and the fact that we have non-linearities will impact also.
+The monetisation of RES and CO2 under this indicator has to be seen as supplementary information and must not be added to the SEW figure.
+Furthermore, dependent on the methodology used for monetising the RES part of this indicator (which has to be defined within the project specific implementation guidelines), the sum over the monetary part of RES and CO2 can exceed the total SEW delivered.

-An overview of the different methods to calculate the SEW is given in Table 5.
+An overview of the different methods to calculate the SEW is given in Table 4: Reporting Sheet for this Indicator in the TYNDP.